CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/world_items/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
-<div class="column entityentry" markdown="1">The world_items entity is the old way of adding items to your map.
+<div class="column entityentry" markdown="1">Obsolete in Sven Co-op.
+The world_items entity is the old way of adding items to your map.
 It's development has been discontinued.
-Please add items to your map directly.
-Also, this only supports the creation of only four different items.</div>
+Please add items to your map directly.</div>
 </div>
 </div>
 ###Keyvalues